LazerLab/twitter-fake-news-replication/README.md

 ## ```figure_1```

-This folder contains code and data necessary to replicate Figure 1 in the paper.
+This folder contains code necessary to replicate Figure 1 in the paper.
+The data for subplot 1A

 ### Code